-Launching a new and exciting workplace safety program sounds easy, but the overall results may fall short of your objectives without an ongoing safety incentive program.
+Launching a new and exciting workplace safety program sounds easy, but without an ongoing safety incentive program, the overall results may fall short of your objectives.

 Reward and recognition for a well-done job fulfill the basic human need for affirmation and acknowledgment.
 When your personnel receive recognition for their contributions, they will naturally engage at a higher level and contribute more to the company.

-To drive positive safety behavior, successful health and safety managers should incorporate the concept of reward and recognition into their safety programs.
+Successful health and safety managers should incorporate the concept of reward and recognition into their safety programs to drive positive safety behavior.

 “Safety Bucks” Program

 “Safety bucks” is one example of an incentive program.
 It is an earnable, tangible, safe-conduct-reinforcing, and behavior-modifying reward that is given for safe actions in the workplace.
-Personnel can save them their safety bucks and redeem them for various reward items.
+Personnel can save and redeem their safety bucks for various reward items.

-This type of program is a popular approach with employees when it comes to rewarding safety efforts.
-Supervisors and managers should carry safety bucks and give them to employees who identify a hazard, warn a coworker, make a suggestion that prevents injury, or report an injury or near miss.
+This program is a popular approach with employees regarding rewarding safety efforts.
+Supervisors and managers should carry safety bucks and give them to employees who identify a hazard, warn a coworker, suggest preventing injury, or report an injury or near miss.
 By rewarding them after the performance, health and safety managers will reinforce the desired behavior, motivating the personnel to become more aware and involved in detecting unsafe work practices and conditions.

 Point System

 The point system is another often-used safety incentive program.
 The primary criteria for awarding points in a point-based incentive system are based on proactive safety behavior.
-For example, an employee might get five points for attending a safety talk or for conducting a safety inspection, three points for making a safety suggestion, one point for being injury-free, etc. Rewarding employees for a wide range of safety activities force you to spread those points around, making sure that as many employees as possible are engaged in the company’s health and safety management program.
+For example, an employee might get five points for attending a safety talk or conducting a safety inspection, three points for making a safety suggestion, one for being injury-free, etc. Rewarding employees for a wide range of safety activities forces you to spread those points around, ensuring that as many employees as possible are engaged in the company’s health and safety management program.

 Tips for Sustaining a Safety Incentive Program

 Keep it simple and clear.
-Promote the program often and make sure that everybody is engaged in the process.
-The goals of your incentive program should be clear and measurable.
+Promote the program often and ensure that everybody is engaged in the process.
+Your incentive program's goals should be clear and measurable.
 What is the program rewarding?
 Does it reward outcomes, behaviors, or both?

 Give meaningful and genuine rewards.
-Make sure that employees are not given awards that nobody wants.
-Connect with professional award distributors to make sure there’s a variety of great awards that are delivered in a timely manner.
+Ensure that employees are not given awards that nobody wants.
+Connect with professional award distributors to ensure a variety of outstanding awards are delivered promptly.

 Provide verbal and written feedback.
 Personal engagement with personnel is essential.
-Also, make sure that all employees get an equal chance at recognition and rewards.
-Use announcements, weekly meetings, rewards posters, and teasers to make a big deal about the incentive program and get your personnel excited.
+Also, all employees should be given an equal chance at recognition and rewards.
+Use announcements, weekly meetings, rewards posters, and teasers to make a big deal about the incentive program and excite your personnel.

-A good safety incentive program is just one aspect of your company’s health and safety program—but it’s a vital one.
+A good safety incentive program is just one aspect of your company’s health and safety program—but it’s vital.

 Takeaway